Cross-Domain Document Layout Analysis Using Document Style Guide: Experiments

-\textbf{CDSSE.} CDSSE (Complex Document Semantic Structure Extraction) is a large and complex non-Manhattan layout dataset by our collected and manually annotated.
-CDSSE contains 500 document images, compared with other DLA data sets, CDSSE pays more attention to the detailed annotation of the document (\ie, Many non-Manhattan layout images use multiple rectangular boxes for more detailed division).
-In addition to the first time, DSSE also introduced the open table.
+\textbf{CDSSE.} CDSSE (Complex Document Semantic Structure Extraction)~\cite{wu2023drfn} is a large and complex non-Manhattan layout dataset collected and manually annotated by our team.
+The dataset comprised 500 document images.
+Compared to other DLA datasets, the CDSSE emphasizes the detailed annotation of the document layout.
+This includes the use of multiple rectangular boxes for more fine-grained division in several non-Manhattan layouts.
+Notably, the DSSE introduced the concept of open tables into this dataset.

-\textbf{The gap between the datasets.} We show several common data set examples in Fig.~\ref{F_Dataset}, and we visualize the labeled of data.
-Publaynet is an academic document data set, CS-150 is also an academic paper data set, but there are still specific style differences between the two data sets.
-CS-150 focuses on computer articles, while Publaynet focuses on medical articles.
-Several other data sets are more different from Publaynet, so from the perspective of data sets, it is necessary to consider the introduction of transitional data in the cross-domain process.
+\textbf{The gap between the datasets.} {Several common dataset examples are shown in} Fig.~\ref{F_Dataset}, and labeled data are visualized.
+PubLayNet is an academic document dataset, and CS-150 is an academic paper dataset; however, there are specific style differences between the two data sets.
+CS-150 focuses on computer articles, whereas PubLayNet focuses on medical articles.
+Several other datasets are different from PubLayNet; therefore, from the perspective of datasets, it is necessary to consider the introduction of transitional data into the cross-domain process.